martinpare1208/active-directory-homelab/README.md

 ## Overview:
 This is a virtualized homelab where I used VirtualBox, Windows Server 2022, Windows 10 Pro to simulate a corporate Active Directory system.
 Below will be a loose step-by-step process of setting up the AD DS and its configurations.

+## Features
+- Organizational Unit creation (Human Resources)
+- Connected a Workstation to an Internal Network and still receiving Internet with RAS / NAT
+- Mapped network drive to OUs with Group Policy Objects
+- Created Security Groups to allow folder sharing for least privilege access

 ## Installation and Setup:
 - VMware/VirtualBox (I used VirtualBox)
 - Windows 10 ISO File (free on Microsoft)